Discover everything you ever wanted to know in this beginner’s guide to white tea. You’ll learn how it’s made, how to drink it, and lots more!

 White tea has a very mild flavor that’s very popular, so most people drink it plain without any flavors.

-In fact, lots of people believe that adding milk, sugar, or lemon will disrupt the delicate flavor from it.
+In fact, lots of people believe that adding milk, sugar, or lemon will disrupt the delicate flavor of it.

 Since it has such a delicate flavor, whatever you add to the tea will overtake it.
 So if you like fruit-flavored teas, you can add fruit to your tea.